yueliu1999/Awesome-Deep-Group-Recommendation/README.md

 # Awesome-Deep-Group-Recommendation
 Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
+Any other interesting papers and codes are welcome.
+Any problems, please contact yueliu19990731@163.com.
+If you find this repository useful to your research or work, it is really appreciated to star this repository. :sparkles:
 ## Papers